This page covers more common patterns in LookML.

-Looker handles adding the filter USERS State: California, but Looker doesn’t know which fields you want to show in the order, you need to declare that in your model.
-We’ll need a set for that.
+Looker handles adding the filter USERS State: California, but Looker doesn’t know which fields you want to show in the order.
+You’ll need to use a set to declare those fields in your model.

-In LookML a set is a list of field names (dimension, measure and filter names).
+In LookML, a set is a list of field (dimension, measure, and filter) names.
 Sets are used to tell Looker which fields:

 The simplest form of a set is a literal set.
-A literal created by simply declaring the set as an array.
+A literal set is created by simply declaring the set as an array.
 You can declare literal sets by using ‘’.

 Given this example: